AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 Put space between words and paratheses

 Move in-text citation to the end of the paragraph.

+Du: addressed. about the in-text citation, i saw lots of pulication did it in the middle of sentences.
 </div>

 Two-stage coagulant addition research was based on the study of bonding mechanism between different particles in water.
 There are three different kinds of particles in the research model: clay, humic acid, and coagulant nanoparticle.
 As it was shown in Figure 1, there are six kinds of the possible collision.
 However, only collisions with coagulant involved can occur in reality, because clay and humic acid are both negatively chargeed, they cannot attach to each other or themselves when a collision occurs.